 My goal was not that listeners would necessarily recognize specific quotations but that some of the music that must been running constantly through Bonhoeffer's mind colors the sound world of the piece as a whole – sort of as a way of trying to enter his mind through his music.

 These musical references ended up happening in a number of different ways.
-Passages from three of Bonhoeffer’s favorite hymns by the Reformation hymnist Paul Gerhardt are briefly woven into dramatic scenes involving the seminarians (view the following video beginning at 4:05):
+Passages from three of Bonhoeffer's favorite hymns by the Reformation hymnist Paul Gerhardt are briefly woven into dramatic scenes involving the seminarians (view excerpt III below beginning at 4:05).

 A very different kind of musical reference came from mention in several of his biographies that at the age of 14 Bonhoeffer composed an arrangement of the Schubert song "Gute ruh, gute ruh" ("rest well") from Die Schöne Müllerin for piano, violin, and cello.
 (He frequently accompanied his mother and one of his sisters in German lieder and the classical piano trio was the usual combination for chamber music with his siblings.)

 This particular song is a lullaby sung by the brook to the protagonist of the cycle, the miller, to welcome him to release from all his sorrow through death.
 So I found a way to incorporate a rocking figure found in the piano part in both the opening and closing movements of the work.
-In the final moments of the last movement, the Schubert figure leads to a closing choral passage growing out of the Spiritual “Swing low, sweet chariot.” (view the video below beginning at 5:20):
+In the final moments of the last movement, the Schubert figure leads to a closing choral passage growing out of the Spiritual "Swing low, sweet chariot." (view excerpt III below beginning at 5:20).